PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

 * OpenJDK Runtime Environment 18.9

 ## Installing Passwordless X1280 Servers with Docker

+   Please refer to the link below for how to install the Passwordless X1280 docker integrated version.

    [https://hub.docker.com/r/dualauth/passwordless-x1280-single](https://hub.docker.com/r/dualauth/passwordless-x1280-single)

    If you install it additionally to an existing application server, you can limit Docker's resource usage by adding the following options: